 Teaching Catholic Kids tip: Keep a chart on the fridge with the family’s Lenten commitments written down.
-(This one at Peanut Butter & Grace is really good!)
+(Try this one!)
 As a family write down ways you succeeded and ways to improve.

 Teaching Catholic Kids tips from staff.
 All other text by Bishop David Bonnar.